jjspetz/cs50x/README.md

 This was my first time writing anything in C. I have learned C++ before but had not used it in years so my original solutions could be significantly improved on.
 #### Tip 1: Remember that C has do-while loops.
 If you don't know how to use them google it.
 Using them would have made my pset1 codes a lot cleaner than they were.
+After implementing some of my later code with do-while loops it seems they tend to cause failures when doing check50, so you might want to not use them if you want everything to pass the check.
+I still think it improves the overall code, but I will be leaving them out of solutions where it is causing check50 failures.
 #### Tip 2: Learn how returns from functions work in C
 The lectures show how to write functions and declare them.
 For example: